 To achieve this, the Act established new government agencies to oversee parts of the US financial system, including the Financial Stability Oversight Council, Consumer Financial Protection Bureau and SEC Office of Credit Ratings.

 Amid pushback on the regulatory burden presented to small financial firms, sections of the Dodd-Frank Act were repealed in 2018.
-This means some smaller banks and other financial firms are now exempt from the toughest regulations (stronger capital and liquidity rules, enhanced risk management standards, living wills, etc.)
+This means some smaller banks and other financial firms were exempt from the toughest regulations (stronger capital and liquidity rules, enhanced risk management standards, living wills, etc.).
+The current US regime is expected to slowly rollback these repeals, with the level of scrutiny and enforcement from the CFPB have increased in 2021.

-However, they are by no means exempt from all of the Dodd-Frank Act, and are required to continuously monitor and demonstrate compliance.
-The remaining Systemically Important Financial Institutions (SIFIs – those deemed ‘too big to fail’) remain subject to the entirety of the Dodd-Frank Act.
+Regardless of size or political climate, firms are by no means exempt from all of the Dodd-Frank Act, and are required to continuously monitor and demonstrate compliance.
+The larger Systemically Important Financial Institutions (SIFIs – those deemed ‘too big to fail’) remain subject to the entirety of the Dodd-Frank Act.